computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 __Most content editors know and like WordPress.
 Most developers know and like React.
 Here's how to deploy the best of both worlds to the cloud.__

-**Note: as of January 2018, the headless WordPress deploy on Google App Engine standard environment currently doesn't work because of issues with slugs.
-Use the flexible environment or hosted WordPress.**

 ### Background